-Probably for its past papacy reign that ruled Rome for centuries the carnival remained hidden in the populace private spaces or barely permitted by the ruling clergy as diversion and quick distraction before repenting during Lent, which starts on Ash Wednesday, the day after Mardi Gras.
+Probably due to its past papacy reign that lasted for centuries, Rome Carnival remained hidden in people’s private spaces or slightly permitted by the ruling clergy as a diversion and quick distraction before repenting during Lent.

-Rome Carnival puts on display what the eternal city is most proud of, its own history, and this year during the march that took place downtown from central Piazza del Popolo along Via Ripetta and Via del Corso, historic costumes dating back to different eras, social classes, traditions and professions paraded guarded by horse-riding military orders.
+Rome Carnival puts on display what the eternal city is most proud of, its own history.
+Every year, during the march that usually takes place downtown from central Piazza del Popolo along Via Ripetta and Via del Corso, historic costumes belonging to different eras, social classes, traditions, and professions parade guarded by horse-riding military orders.

-Needless to say, just like every other event in Rome, it was spectacular and extremely fascinating to reminisce the city’s thousand-year-old history through costumes, historical flags and ebullient drum rolls.
+Needless to say, just like every other event in Rome, it is spectacular and extremely fascinating to reminisce the city’s thousand-year-old history through traditional costumes, historical flags, and ebullient drum rolls.